Columbia Basin Trust Arts and Culture Grant Programs

 I have a large-scale, multi-year project that extends past the deadline for the program we are eligible within.
 Is this project not eligible for funding?

-Projects that are large in scope may be eligible for funding if it is the kind of project where it can be split into phases: year 1 / phase 1; year 2 / phase 2; etc. Each phase would be treated as a separate project and the application should only describe activities and budget that fall within the eligible timeframe for the year the application is being submitted in.
+Projects that are large in scope may be eligible for funding if it is the kind of project where it can be split into phases: year 1 / phase 1; year 2 / phase 2; etc. Each phase would be treated as a separate project and the application should only describe the activities and budget that fall within the eligible timeframe for the year the application is being submitted in.
 Be aware that receiving funding for phase 1 in no way guarantees funding for any phase beyond that.
 Funding is awarded annually and you must apply for phase 2 again as a separate project.
-In addition, funding programs, policies and guidelines are subject to change from year to year, so even if your activity is eligible this year, this in no way guarantees future eligibility.
+In addition, funding programs, policies and guidelines are subject to change from year to year, so even if your activity is eligible this year, this does not guarantee future eligibility.

 I have a great idea for an art project/event that will be used as a fundraiser for a really worthy cause.
 Is this eligible for CKCA funding?